 - Conduct at least one Quality Improvement project during the course of their Fellowship

 - Self-lead and manage their own workload accordingly

 - Where necessary, actively co-ordinate meetings and activities within their organisation or service to support delivery of their improvement project

 - Network and form professional relationships with other Fellows in the cohort, and more widely – in particular across organisational boundaries

-- Deliver a final QI Fellowship Project report, to be presented to the CCG’s Innovation and Research Oversight Group (IROG)
+- Deliver a final QI Fellowship Project summary, to be presented to the CCG’s Innovation and Research Oversight Group (IROG)

 - Attend a graduation presentation as part of a future system-level event (for example the CCG Members’ Events)